cforlando/PetAdoption-API/README.md

 Name        | Type            | Description
 ------------| ----------------| ----------------------------------------------------------
-matchStart  | Array <String>  | Requires the fields specified in the array to match the beginning matchEnd    | Array <String>  | Requires the fields specified in the array to match the ending ignoreCase  | Array <String>  | Allows the fields specified to ignore casing pageSize    | Number          | (only meaningful when querying by page) Defaults to 10
+matchStart  | (String) Array  | Requires the fields specified in the array to match the beginning matchEnd    | (String) Array  | Requires the fields specified in the array to match the ending ignoreCase  | (String) Array  | Allows the fields specified to ignore casing pageSize    | Number          | (only meaningful when querying by page) Defaults to 10

 ###### More Notes